spicata/spicata99/mint-fresh-notes/chroniclesOfWaters.md

 - Went over daily notices.
 Check them if you want.
 Or not if you don't.
 - Covid is still going around.
 Enjoy life while you can.
 Try not to die.
 - He shaved his beard (not in class but ¯\\\_(ツ)\_/¯).
-- We looked at [[Error]] and uncertainty.
+- We looked at [[error]] and uncertainty.
 Why?
 Well real-life measurements can never be completely true.
 Even if we got an extremely accurate ruler, atoms will always jiggle around, so good luck actually getting the "true" value.
     - Most of the time, this is good enough.
 If we're going to be realistic, "close enough" is good most of the time.
 - This stuff is apparently worth a lot of marks over time.
     - Once Year 12 got bozo'd by an ENU[^1] question